jaysoo/jaysoo.ca/_posts/2015-06-24-when-learning-attitude-and-approach-matter.markdown

 cognitive resource to pursue other skills.
 This option is great if it is actually available to us.
 The reality is that we might not have a say in what skills we need for our jobs.

-The other solution (perhaps more viable solution) that Kathy proposes is to **break a skill down to many sub-skills**.
+The other solution (perhaps a more viable one) that Kathy proposes is to **break a skill down to many sub-skills**.
 For example, instead of mastering all of Rails, I might spend my efforts in learning [Arel](https://github.com/rails/arel) really well because I find myself needing that knowledge quite often at work.
 I can further break "Rails" downs into smaller skills, such as knowing how Active Records work, how [Nokogiri](https://github.com/sparklemotion/nokogiri)